-Figure 8 shows the robustness of controllers and RL agents against parametric uncertainty (in the pole length) and white noise (on the input) for the cart-pole stabilization task.
-PPO^{DR} is trained with pole length randomization and improves the robustness of baseline PPO.
-RAP is trained against adversarial input disturbances and shows robust performance to input noise, as expected, but not to parameter mismatch.
-Model-based approaches, like LQR and GP-MPC, appear to be less affected by parameter uncertainty than model-free RL but are equally or more hindered by noise on the input.
+Leveraging safe-control-gym's APIs for disturbances, Figure 8 shows the robustness of controllers and RL agents against parametric uncertainty (in the pole length) and white noise (on the input) for the cart-pole stabilization task.
+PPODR is trained with pole length randomization and improves the robustness of baseline PPO.
+RAP is trained against adversarial input disturbances and shows robust performance to input noise, as expected from its adversarial training.
+However, RAP is less robust to different classes of disturbances, such as parameter mismatch.
+Model-based approaches, like LQR and GP-MPC, appear to be less affected by parameter uncertainty than model-free RL.
+This could be due to the fact that a prior dynamics model, albeit inexact, helps generalizing across similar systems.
+However, LQR and GP-MPC are no less resilient to input noise, when compared to PPO or RAP.
+GP-MPC, in particular, might be hindered by its lower control frequency (chosen to improve computational run-time), which results in accumulation of input noise that further degrades performance.